 An MS degree, also globally known as an MSc, is a Master of Science.
 MS degrees can focus on scientific areas of interest, like biology, engineering, or statistics, or they can suggest a scientific approach to social sciences, such as psychology and economics.

 Like MBAs, MS programs will vary by school.
-MS business programs may incorporate some foundational knowledge across all business sectors, but the bulk of the coursework will concentrate on your chosen field, effectively making MS graduates experts in their particular area of business.
+Business masters programs may incorporate some foundational knowledge across all business sectors, but the bulk of the coursework will concentrate on your chosen field, effectively making MS graduates experts in their particular area of business.

-Depending on the program, full-time and part-time enrollment options may be available, and it will typically take between one and two years to earn an MS in business.
+Depending on the program, full-time and part-time enrollment options may be available, and it will typically take between one and two years to earn your degree.

 This path prepares students for specialized careers within their chosen field.
 It can serve as a starting point for a career shift or to level-up in a particular sector.
-Prospective MS students do not necessarily have prior work experience in business.
+Prospective MS students do not necessarily have prior work experience in business, and many programs are designed for students with less than two years of work experience.

 MS starting salaries vary across disciplines.
-For the class of 2019, the projected median base starting salary (excluding signing bonuses and benefits) of an MS recipient in the US in the fields analyzed ranged from $75,000 (Accounting) to $85,000 (Finance and Data Analytics) .
+For the class of 2021, the projected median base starting salary (excluding signing bonuses and benefits) of an MS recipient in the US in the fields analyzed ranged from $55,000 (Accounting and Management) to $75,000 (Data Analytics) .

 Both MBA and MS degrees offer an intimate understanding of the mechanisms that drive business, as well as opportunities to network with future colleagues.
-An MBA will offer a more general overview, while an MS will provide in-depth knowledge surrounding one key business area.
+An MBA will offer a broader understanding of business, while an MS will explore in-depth knowledge in one key business area.

 |Covers a range of topics across all business sectors||Covers one specific area of business in depth|